 As you’ve seen, manual menu engineering involves a lot of number-crunching.
 It takes time, so you can’t do it as often as you would want (or need).

-To see your sales mix matrix — with all your stars, plowhorses, puzzles, and dogs already plotted — all you need to do is visit your analytics dashboard.
+To see your sales mix matrix — with all your stars, plowhorses, puzzles, and dogs already plotted — all you need to do is visit your sales analytics dashboard in Apicbase.
 Once there, you’ll select a time period and a predefined menu, et voila! — your sales mix matrix is done… and you can now make impactful menu decisions.

-Now that you’ve identified your menu profit drivers and your menu slackers, it’s time to make bottom-line-bolstering decisions.
+Now that you’ve identified your menu profit drivers and your menu slackers, it’s time to make decisions that will boost your bottom line.

 Here are some menu best practices you should try.

-5. Reexamine vendor relations — double-check where your ingredients are coming from.
+- Reexamine vendor relations — double-check where your ingredients are coming from.
 If the main ingredient of a star menu item is sourced from a single vendor, think about what you can do to get a better deal.
-Maybe you sign a long-term contract with more favourable terms?
-Transfer extra orders to that vendor to secure better prices?
-Or settle your invoices in under 30 days to qualify for a discount?
-Whatever you can do to lower portion costs will result in a higher contribution margin.
+Maybe you sign a long-term contract with more favourable terms.
+Transfer extra orders to that vendor to secure better prices.
+Or settle your invoices in under 30 days to qualify for a discount.
+Whatever you can do to lower costs per portion will result in a higher contribution margin.

 Transforming Plowhorse Items into Menu Stars

-3. Create a low-cost combo option — add a contribution-margin-boosting side to the dish that a customer can pay extra for.
+- Create a low-cost combo option—add a contribution-margin-boosting side to the dish for which customers can pay extra.
 Dishes that work best here are made from leftovers and have low labour costs.

-4. Train staff to offer premium accompaniments — with popular menu items, servers should strive to increase cheque size by offering premium side dishes and beverages.
-Also, they should always look for opportunities to cross-sell appetisers, entrees, and desserts.
+- Train staff to offer premium accompaniments.
+With popular menu items, servers should strive to increase cheque size by offering premium side dishes and beverages.
+They should also always look for opportunities to cross-sell appetisers, entrees, and desserts.

-5. Decrease visibility — if you can’t do much to increase the profitability, you should consider moving it to a less prominent part of your menu [think of it as reverse menu psychology].
-This way, you’ll open up valuable menu real-estate for more profitable dishes.
+- Decrease visibility — if you can’t do much to increase the profitability, you should consider moving it to a less prominent part of your menu [think of it as reverse menu psychology].
+This way, you’ll open up valuable menu real estate for more profitable dishes.

 Solving Puzzles & Boosting Their Popularity